Vuedeux/vuedeux/README.md

 ## Code Example

 ## Motivation
-Knowing Redux has a broad user-base and support with a wide range of middlewares, tools, and bindings, the Vuedoo team set out to build a bridge to these benefits from the Vue-Vuex interface.
+Knowing Redux has a broad user-base and support with a wide range of middlewares, tools, and bindings, the Vuedeux team set out to build a bridge to these benefits from the Vue-Vuex interface.
 By creating a compatibility layer between Redux and VueX we open access to Redux resources while maintaining the convenience and performance of VueX which has been designed from the ground up for use in Vue.
-With the Vuedoo binding we aimed to create a simple way to re-use state-dependent code and deploy framework agnostic interfaces in highly-customizable and large-scale applications.
+With the Vuedeux binding we aimed to create a simple way to re-use state-dependent code and deploy framework agnostic interfaces in highly-customizable and large-scale applications.

 ## Prerequisites